jkugiyama/jkugiyama.github.io/projects/FridayNightLights.md

 ## Coach Clifford
 I was fortunate enough to be apart of this program and help mentor my fellow classmates.
 It truly was a great experience being able to see the players having fun and smiling while playing the game of basketball.
 I helped the players learn the basic skills of basketball like dribbling, passing, and shooting a ball.
 One day I was wearing a red shirt, and was appointed the nickname Coach Clifford.
 I enjoyed mentoring/coaching the players to the point where I got interested in committing myself coaching a sport.
 Now I find myself coaching both middle school and high school volleyball.

-For pictures of the game, please visit: <a href="https://scoringlive.com/story.php?storyid=18724"></a>
+For pictures of the game, please visit: https://scoringlive.com/story.php?storyid=18724